netti-w/myFlix-client/README.md

 ```
 npm install
 ```
-### Run application
+### Run application locally
-The app is built with Parcel, to run the app locally, run `parcel/src/index.html` and navigate to http://localhost:1234/.
+The app is built with Parcel, to run the app locally, run `parcel/src/index.html` and navigate to `http://localhost:1234/`.

+### Usage
+Sign up as a new user.
+After Registration, go and login with your username and password.
+In the movies view, click on a movie to see movie details or to add it to your favourites' list.
+Additionally you can click on the director and genre to get further details.
+In the user profile you can change your profile details or remove movies from your favourites' list.

 ## Dependancy
 - HTML5